OCA/survey/survey_partner_tag_share/README.rst

 * Create a survey
 * Give a tag to some of your partners
 * Go on your survey page, share and invite
-* Choose a method which send emails
+* Select the method to send emails
 * Add your tag to recipients
 * All the partners who have this tag will be added in the recipients field, thus will receive an email